AEmotionStudio/ComfyUI-ChristmasTheme/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/aemotionstudio)

-Your support helps dedicate more time to maintaining and improving this project, developing new features, and creating better documentation and tutorials.
+Your support helps dedicate more time to maintaining and improving this project and other projects, developing new features, and creating better documentation and tutorials.

 ---